 The eyes of a Burmese are so expressive and persuasive as to be considered hypnotic by many enthusiasts.
 Burmese are highly dependent on their humans and have very little wild survival instinct; they should not be allowed out on their own.
 Burmese became popular in England after World War II, when returning soldiers brought the cats home as pets.
+Burmese have many unusual color variations.
+The first blue Burmese was born in the fifties.
+Burmese are the antecedents of the Bombay.

 Related pages: